 And I really like that.
 It's self-explanatory.
 If I know that I won't have speech impediments, I won't stutter, actually, then I don't have stuttering anxiety, right?

 Well, the idea is very simple.
 Yet, it's not that simple, not that easy to actually do it.
-One of the options for you here: go to my Improve Program where I share my vision how you can do it.
+One of the options for you here: go to my Improve Program where I share my vision of how you can do it.
 It's absolutely free.

 This flooding principle was originally used to overcome phobias.